How to Add or Remove Linux User From Group

 tecmint : tecmint wheel

-To check your own groups, just run the groups command without any argument.
+To find out the group of root user in Linux, just run the groups command without any argument.

 # group